quantixed/r-for-cell-biologists/README.md

 Assuming all participants bring their own laptops, let them know that they meed to download and install R and RStudio ahead of the workshop.
 Any installation of packages can be done during the session.

-The files you generated above need to made available to the participants.
+The files you generated above need to be made available to the participants.
 Suggestion: make a compressed archive (zip) and send to the students prior to or during the workshop.
 They will also need the scripts `00_r_project_setup.R` and `02_training.R`, so distribute these at the same time.

 # The Workshop